willekenselise/micro-frontend/cra/README-EFREI.md

 * Develop a landing page using components from the Component App.
 * Integrate Vitest for testing.
 Write basic tests for your components.
 * Implement a fake API call to fetch and display data (use tools like JSONPlaceholder or create your own mock data).
+Use mockapi for a quick available api : https://mockapi.io/  or the pokemon api https://pokeapi.co/

 3) Host App Development (Admin View)

-Develop an admin-focused landing page, again using components from the Component App.
+* Develop an admin-focused landing page, again using components from the Component App.
-Integrate Jest for testing.
+* Integrate Jest for testing.
 Write tests similar to the Remote App but with Jest.
-Incorporate PrismaORM for database interactions.
+* Incorporate PrismaORM for database interactions.
 You can simulate a database environment or provide a basic schema for local setup.

-4) P
+Use supabase or neon.tech for a free hosted database and a quick setup.
+* Once the database set, make a quick dashboard where the admin will use a Form and create notes of his daily work.

+4) Add file upload (Client's View)
+* Use AWS S3 Api to upload files ( any kind of files, pdf, images etc) to OVH public cloud

+5) Read files from AWS S3 bucket (Admin view)
+* See all uploaded files in a dashboard (or an array) fetched from OVH Public cloud

+6) Deploy the app on a free Platform as a Service
+* You can use Vercel, fly.io, dokku, Qovery

+7) Make a dockerfile and run the app through docker.
+* Deploy the app with a more complex paas which will use the dockerfile.
+(Dokku, Qovery etc.)